shreymodh1024/html-css/Javascript/theory_notes1.md

 ## DOM
 - Document object model is a tree like structure that represents the HTML elements of webpage.
-You can use javascript to access these elements in various ways.
+You can use javascript to access these elements in various ways.<br>
+html ko javascript se access karne ka tarika hain dom.<br>
 - They are:
   <ol>
     <li>document.getElementById(id)</li>